TheCalebThornton/blood_and_fjord/README.md

 ## Features
 - Turn-based tactical combat system
 - Characters and classes
-- Maps
+- Series of levels (maps) with inceasing difficulty
+- Map difficulty (idelly they get so hard that you can't win but have the illusion that you can win)
-- Character progression and customization
+- Character progression
 - Custom Norse themed art
 - Player map generation